BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift201/04_jenkins_build_pipeline.md

 oc new-build https://github.com/[username]/devops-platform-workshops-labs.git#[username]-201 --context-dir=blackbox_exporter/.pipeline --name blackbox
 ```

-- Either link up the the webhook to this build config as well, or manuall start the pipeline as required
+- Either link up the the webhook to this build config as well, or manually start the pipeline as required

 - Add additional stage to create the app in the `dev` namespace